 When you're with someone long enough, they're going to occasionally get on your nerves, and that's totally normal.
-The question is, how much patience do you have with your partner?
-And how quickly do you rebound from being annoyed?
-If it’s just a slump, you most likely have a high amount of patience, and the irritation fades quickly.
+The question is, how much patience do you have with your partner, and how quickly do you rebound from being annoyed?
+If it’s just a slump, you most likely have a high amount of patience and the irritation fades quickly.
 That’s because when you love someone, you're motivated to move on and not dwell in the negative for too long.

-However, as NYC relationship expert Susan Winter told Elite Daily, if “you find yourself irritated by everything they do (and don't do),” that’s a sign that you may be falling out of love with them.
+However, as NYC relationship expert Susan Winter tells Elite Daily, if “you find yourself irritated by everything they do (and don't do),” that’s a sign that you may be falling out of love with them.
 That’s because, as your love fades, so too does your patience.
 You’ll find yourself becoming quicker to criticize your partner and slower to forgive, even petty annoyances.
-So for example, if you find yourself getting mad at your partner for “things that don’t matter like the TV shows they watch,” Nicole Richardson, a licensed professional counselor and marriage and family therapist, says it could be an indication that you’re falling out of love.
+So for example, if you find yourself getting mad at your partner for “things that don’t matter, like the TV shows they watch,” Nicole Richardson, a licensed professional counselor and marriage and family therapist, says it could be an indication that you’re falling out of love.

 2. The Excitement Is Gone

 We are creatures of habit.
-Our routines make us feel safe and secure, but in a relationship they can also really kill the excitement and passion.
+Our routines make us feel safe and secure, but in a relationship they can also really destroy the excitement and passion.
 Richardson says that if you’re feeling “bored but aren’t sure how to make things more fun,” or like “you know what your partner will say before they say it,” these are clear signs you're in a slump.

 It’s time to break up the routine and see if that shakes off some of the lack of enthusiasm you're feeling in the relationship.
-And if that sounds like too much work or effort, and you just can't bring yourself to bother, that kind of apathy may be a sign of a larger emotional deficit.
+If that sounds like too much work or effort, and you just can't bring yourself to bother, that kind of apathy may be a sign of a larger emotional deficit.